diegomacario/Super-Sunshine/README.md

 ## Technical details

 This project started out as a final assignment for Ravi Ramamoorthi's fantastic [course](https://www.edx.org/course/computer-graphics-uc-san-diegox-cse167x-2) on computer graphics.
-It has continued to grow because it provides a great environment for learning and experimenting with new computer graphics concepts.
+Since then, it has continued to grow because it provides a great environment for experimenting with new computer graphics concepts.
 In its current form, the project consists of:

 - A recursive ray-tracer.
 - A file parser designed to read scene descriptions written with a simple scene description language.